-The Organization has a defined contribution plan (the "Plan") covering substantially all employees.
-Level 2: Inputs for the valuation methodology include: quoted prices for similar assets or Under the terms of the Plan, the Organization has the discretion to make contributions to the liabilities in active markets; quoted prices for identical or similar assets or liabilities in inactive Plan.
-In addition, employees may elect to participate in the salary deferral portion of the Plan. markets; inputs other than quoted prices that are observable for the asset or liability; inputs Participants vest in employer contributions at a rate of 33.3% each year and are fully vested that are derived principally from or corroborated by observable market data by correlation or after three years.
-During 2019 and 2018, employer contributions totaled \$219,815 and 183,115, other means.
-If the asset or liability has a specified (contractual) term, the Level 2 input must be respectively observable for substantially the full term of the asset or liability.
+Level 2: Inputs for the valuation methodology include: quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in inactive markets; inputs other than quoted prices that are observable for the asset or liability; inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+If the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability.

-Level 3: Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 3: Inputs to the valuation methodology are unobservable and significant to the fair value

-The goal of the Organization is generally to maintain financial assets to meet at least 90 days of operating expenses.
-The Organization is substantially supported by contributions and grants and Fair value methods and assumptions on investments consisting of cash and cash equivalents, fixed invests excess cash in short-term investment accounts to earn interest. income, equities, alternative strategies and real assets are valued on Level 1 inputs.
+Fair value methods and assumptions on investments consisting of cash and cash equivalents, fixed income, equities, alternative strategies and real assets are valued on Level 1 inputs.

-The following table presents the financial assets available to meet cash needs for general The preceding methods described may provide a fair value calculation that may not be indicative expenditures within one year at December 31: of net realizable value or reflective of future fair values.
-Furthermore, although the Organization he the ins believes its valuation methods are a the use of different methodologies of instruments could result in a differe appr or as opriate and ssumptions d consistent with c s to determine the other market pa fair value of ce rticipants, rtain financial Financial assets: 2019 2018 The following table presents the Org gani zation's as sets at December 31, 2019 that a are measured at Cash and cash equivalents \$ 1,282,543 \$ 1,104,438 fair value on a recurring basis and a are c categorized d using the fair val ue hierarchy: Investments 929,466 957,067 Quoted prices Significant Significant Accounts receivable 29,781 38,263 in active markets for identical assets other observable inputs unobservable inputs Contributions receivable, current 1,138,280 - 1,464,677 Total (Level 1) (Level 2) (Level 3) Financial assets available at year-end 3,380,070 3,564,445 Investments: - Cash and cash equivalents \$ 43,361 43,361 - - Less those unavailable for general expenditures within Fixed income 289,621 289,621 - - one year due to: Equities: Contributions receivable with purpose restrictions 323,540 332,500 Large cap global and domestic 336,910 336,910 - Restricted investments unavailable for operations 29,375 29,375 Small and mid-cap domestic 36,646 36,646 - Cash with donor restrictions 243,346 523,604 Developing international 129,919 129,919 - 596,261 885,479 Emerging markets 56,563 56,563 Financial assets available to meet cash needs for Real estate funds 36,446 36,446 general expenditures within one year \$ 2,783,809 \$ 2,678,966 50,440 - 5 \$ 929,466 929,466 10.
-BEACON OF HOPE BUSINESS ALLIANCE IN IC.
-AC QUISITION:
+The preceding methods described may provide a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
+Furthermore, although the Organization believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

+The following table presents the Organization's assets at December 31, 2019 that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy:

+Quoted prices in active markets for identical assets Significant other observable inputs Significant unobservable inputs

+Total (Level 1) (Level 2) (Level 3)

+Investments:

+Cash and cash equivalents \$ 43,361 43,361

+Fixed income 289,621 289,621

+Equities:

+Large cap global and domestic 336,910 336,910

+Small and mid-cap domestic 36,646 36,646

+Developing international 129,919 129,919

+Emerging markets 56,563 56,563

+Real estate funds 36,446 36,446

+\$ 929,466 929,466

-Effective August 1, 2019, Cincinnati Works, Inc. acquired Beacon of Hope Business Alliance Inc. The following table presents the Organization's assets at December 31, 2018 that are measured at ("Beacon of Hope") to improve its member experience.
-As a result, Beacon of Hope's assets, fair value on a recurring basis and are categorized using the fair value hierarchy 's statement of financial position. hat were received as part of the ind recorded at estimated fair value.
+The following table presents the Organization's assets at December 31, 2018 that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy:

-ian value on a recurring basis and 5 Galogonzol liabilities and net assets have been added to the Organization's Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3) Below is a listing of assets and liabilities of Beacon of Hope that acquisition as of August 1, 2019, with no consideration paid and Cash \$ 65,534 Total Accounts receivable 8,500 Investments: Furniture and equipment, net 49,914 Cash and cash equivalents \$ 52,860 52,860 - - Accounts payable (20,161) Fixed income 187,225 187,225 Net assets without donor restrictions \$ 103,787 Equities: Large cap global and domestic 300,359 300,359 11.
-UPCOMING PRONOUNCEMENTS: In February 2016, the FASB issued ASU 2016-02, Leases.
-The st lease terms over 12 months to be capitalized as a right-of-use a statement of financial position at the date of the lease comment either financing or operating.
-This distinction will be relevant for in the statement of activities.
-This standard will be effective for it the statement of activities.
-Small and mid-cap domestic 69,817 69,817 Developing international 109,376 109,376 Emerging markets 56,837 56,837 Alternative strategies funds 113,526 113,526 - - Real estate funds 67,067 67,067 - - December 31, 2021. \$ 957,067 957,067 Management is currently in the process of of evaluat ing the impac -
+Quoted prices in active markets for identical assets Significant other observable inputs Significant unobservable inputs

+Total (Level 1) (Level 2) (Level 3)

+Investments:

+Cash and cash equivalents \$ 52,860 52,860

+Fixed income 187,225 187,225

+Equities:

+Large cap global and domestic 300,359 300,359

+Small and mid-cap domestic 69,817 69,817

+Developing international 109,376 109,376

+Emerging markets 56,837 56,837

+Alternative strategies funds 113,526 113,526

+Real estate funds 67,067 67,067

+\$ 957,067 957,067